Benchmarks, Algorithms, and Metrics for Hierarchical Disentanglement: Hierarchical Disentanglement Metrics

 \subsection{MIMOSA Metrics: $H$-error, Purity, Coverage}

-The first metric we use to evaluate MIMOSA is the \textbf{$\mathbf{H}$-error}, which measures whether learned hierarchy $\hat{H}$ has the same essential structure as the ground-truth hierarchy $H$.
-To compute the $H$-error, we iterate over all possible paths $p$ and $p'$ down both $H$ and $\hat{H}$, and attempt to pair them based on whether the minimum downstream dimensionality of $p$ and $p'$ matches at each respective node.
-The number of unpaired paths in either hierarchy is taken to be the $H$-error.
-This metric can only be 0 if both hierarchies have the same dimensionality structure, but is invariant to the ``merge up'' and ``push down'' operations described in \S\ref{sec:metric-desiderata}.
+The first metric we use to evaluate MIMOSA is \textbf{$H$-error}, which measures whether learned hierarchy $\hat{H}$ has the same essential structure as the ground-truth hierarchy $H$.
+We define $H$-error in terms of the tree edit distance of \citet{zhang1989simple} (i.e. minimum number of insertions, edits, or deletions to transform $H$ into $\hat{H}$), but between normalized ``merged up'' representations of each hierarchy; details are in \S\ref{sec:h-error-details}.
+This metric is 0 if and only if both hierarchies are the same up to the transformations described in \S\ref{sec:metric-desiderata}.

 The second MIMOSA metric is \textbf{purity}, which measures whether the assignments output by MIMOSA match ground-truth.
-To compute purity, we iterate through points assigned to each path $\hat{p}$ in $\hat{H}$, find the path $p$ in $H$ to which most of them belong, and then compute the fraction of points in $\hat{p}$ that belong to the majority $p$.
-Then we average these purity scores across $\hat{H}$, weighting by the number of points in $\hat{p}$.
-This metric only falls below 1 when we group together points with different ground-truth assignments.
+To compute it, we iterate over each leaf in $\hat{H}$, find the leaf in $H$ to which most of its assigned points belong, and then compute the fraction that belong to the majority.
+Then we average these scores across $\hat{H}$, weighting by the number of points in each leaf.
+This metric only falls below 1 if leaves contain points with different ground-truth assignments.

 The final metric we use to evaluate MIMOSA is \textbf{coverage}.
 Since MIMOSA discards small outlier components, it is possible that the final set of assignments will not cover the full training set.
 If almost all points are discarded this way, the other metrics may not be meaningful.
 As such, we measure coverage as the fraction of the training set which is not discarded.
 We note that hyperparameters can be tuned to ensure high coverage without knowing ground-truth assignments.